-In addition to local government plans, higher government land use plans can apply to all or specific portions of EA E. The Vancouver Island Summary Land Use Plan (2000), established by order, guides forest practices in several "special management zones."
-Two such areas are located in EA E and were established through Land Use Order in 2018, which prohibits disturbance in these areas.
-This plan does not include any recommendations that conflict with this Land Use Order.

-Besides provincial land use planning, orders and notices established through the Land Act, Forest and Range Practices Act, Oil and Gas Activities Act, Environment and Land Use Act, and Wildlife Act can also influence the priorities and recommendations of the Community Wildfire Resiliency Plan due to constraints they may place on the crown land base.
-The British Columbia Wildfire Service may also create landscape level "tactical fuel management plans" or risk management plans for specific provincial landscape units.
-No such plans are currently in place for EA E.
+In addition to local government plans, higher government land use plans can apply to all or specific portions of EA G. The Vancouver Island Summary Land Use Plan (2000), established by order, guides forest practices in several "special management zones", none of which are located within EA G. Besides provincial land use planning, orders and notices established through the Land Act, Forest and Range Practices Act, Oil and Gas Activities Act, Environment and Land Use Act, and Wildlife Act can also influence the priorities and recommendations of the Community Wildfire Resiliency Plan due to constraints they may place on the crown land base.
+EA G contains several areas subject to the Coastal Douglas-fir land use order.
+The British Columbia Wildfire Service (BCWS) may also create landscape-level "tactical fuel management plans" or risk management plans for specific provincial landscape units.
+No such plans are currently in place for EA G.